 While this tweak has worked out for some, it turned out to be a temporary fix.
 Users had to delete the browser’s cache and data after every few days, which in turn ended up disrupting their normal workflow.

 Clear DNS Cache

 Domain Server’s cache stores temporary data related to the websites you visit.
-Since the browser could directly pick up the data from the cache, it results in a faster loading speed of these sites.
+Since the browser could directly pick up the data from the cache, it results in a faster loading speed for these sites.